Grompp error due to incorrect reading of itp file

 Adding this statement compiles in the head branch, but I can not seem to do anything useful in the release-4-0-branch.
 Teemu, could you please try to fix this one?

-#4 Updated by Teemu Murtola almost 10 years ago
+#4 Updated by Teemu Murtola over 10 years ago

 I think the best solution would be to change the is_blank_end() to return, e.g.,